MOPOMOSO Educational Workshops

 John Russell has given workshops in improvisation for Bedfordshire Education, The Cheltenham Jazz Festival and as offshoots to his own Quaqua projects.
 He has also taught Jazz guitar at the City Literary Institute and worked in youth and adult education schemes for the London Borough´s of Camden, Harringey, Westminster and Wandsworth.

-See a whole bunch of our concerts in the Past Concerts section.
+Don't forget you can see a whole bunch of our concerts in the Past Concerts section.
 Just click on the date to an individual concert.
 Almost everything has been filmed since 2008!
 Have fun!!

 We now have a Mopomoso Facebook page.
 Push the 'like' button on Facebook